 When it is prescribed for long-term use, people can become addicted to it easily.
-This is even true when they take the drug exactly according to the prescription's instructions.
+This is even true when they take the drug exactly according to the prescription instructions.

 Most doctors, even those who prescribe Oxycodone for long-term use, will terminate the drug at some point.
-When this occurs, patients will usually do one of two things.
+When this occurs, patients will usually do one of three things.
 They will get the help they need with professional addiction recovery help.
 They will visit additional doctors to get prescriptions for Oxy.
 This is known as doctor shopping.
 It’s not as easy to do anymore.
 It is much easier to get heroin which is the third option in the scenario of OxyContin dependency.

 For many, heroin serves as a good stand-in for Oxycodone.
 The effects of it are similar, it's cheaper, and it's more readily available.